 In addition to being a Master Teacher of Piano at Star City Music Studios, Aaron holds the positions of Staff Accompanist at Wright State University, Rehearsal Pianist for the Dayton Opera Chorus, Pianist at Light of Christ Lutheran Church in Fairborn, and Choral Accompanist at Emmanuel Lutheran Church in Kettering.
 Previous positions include Staff Accompanist at Winston-Salem State University, Adjunct Instructor of Theory and Music Appreciation at Guilford Technical Community College, and Associate Master Teacher at the Music Academy of North Carolina.
 He has participated in master classes with Anna Maria Trenchi de Botazzi and Jon Nakamatsu.

 Aaron joined the faculty of Star City Music Studios in June 2015.
-He lives in Miamisburg with his wife, Samee Griffith Mood, and their daughter, Evelyn.
+He lives in Miamisburg with his wife, Samee Griffith Mood, daughter, Evelyn, and son, Nathaniel.